vijethx/100-days-of-code/LOG.md

 ### Day 4: March 14, 2024

 Yet another slow day.
 Didn't get to do much.
 Spent some time setting up & (slightly) customizing vscode.
 Will spend the rest of the day going through my prev notes.

+### Day 5: March 15, 2024

+Building a website for a friend couple weeks ago.
+A landing page w/ React (Vite) and Tailwind CSS.
+Should be completed with the MVP by tomorrow.